 To avoid undue market disruption caused by an unexpected cessation of LIBOR, the UK regulatory authority announced that it would no longer require banks to submit LIBOR settings from January 2022 onwards.
-The forthcoming
+The forthcoming cessation of the LIBOR settings and the transition of interest rate benchmarks posed challenges for financial markets.

-Chart 3.30 Liquid reserve ratio of domestic banks
+Chart 3.30 Liquid reserve ratio of domestic